plan-systems/design-docs/proof-of-correctness.md

 ## Channels
-Channels are intended for any purpose and are general-purpose containers for [channel entries](#channel-entries), though the system intermally uses channels for administration and permissions controls.
+Channels are intended for any purpose and are general-purpose containers for [channel entries](#channel-entries), and the system uses channels intermally for administration and permissions controls.

 1. **Access Control Channels** (ACCs) are specialized channels used to express permissions for all other channels, including other ACCs.
     - An ACC can be regarded as an access authority that specifies:
         - channel permissions for a given member `UUID`, _and_
-        - default permissions for members not otherwise specified
+        - default permissions for members not otherwise specified.
     - Like general purpose channels, each ACC must designate a parent ACC, and so on, all the way up to the _reserved_ [root ACC](#Root-Access-Control-Channel).
     - Multiple channels can name the _same_ ACC as their parent ACC, allowing a single ACC to conveniently manage permissions for any number of channels.
 2. **Reserved channels** are specialized channels used by the system to internally carry out commuinity governance and member administration.